안녕하세요. 토미입니다.

 You can conjugate adjectives in the same way as verbs.

 In addition, Korean people often say 가지고 to 가지구 or 갖고.
-These are the same meaning.
+These have the same meaning.

 The first one is to express two actions that occurred sequentially.